Powerful chiefdoms are emerging along the middle Nile valley.

 The civilization of Ancient Egypt now flourishes in the Nile valley. click to view

 Over the past thousand years Egypt has experienced periods of strength and unity, and also of weakness and division.
 At this date, however, the land has just been re-united under powerful pharaohs of what modern scholars call the "New Kingdom" of Ancient Egypt.
 They have swiftly imposed Egyptian control over the peoples surrounding the Nile valley to south, east and west.
+The coming centuries will see New Kingdom Egypt expand to rule a large empire, from Palestine in the north to Nubia in the south.

 Read the full Ancient Egyptian History